fitbyshubham/ds90-founders-day-webapp/lessons/02-getting-started-with-nextjs.md

 Next.js gives you freedom in where you place most files.
 For example:

-- You can put components directly in route folders or in a central components directory
+- You can put components anywhere — inside routes or in a common folder.

-- Utility functions can live in the route where they're used or in a shared directory
+- You can keep styles with the component or in a central styles folder.

-- Styles can be colocated with components or centralized
+- You can keep utilities near where they are used or in a shared folder.

 ## Summary